benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q086.png)

-_**Q87:** Any phone that was called at least once, where the cumulative calls duration is less that 100 minutes_
+_**Q87:** Any phone that was called at least once, where the cumulative calls duration is less than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q087.png)